Why an EIC?

 - have the potential to scale up internationally

-EIC pilot support is available to innovators from all EU Member States, from other countries associated to the EU Horizon 2020 programme, and to innovators from all parts of the world who establish their activities in Europe.
+EIC pilot support is available to innovators from all EU Member States, countries associated to the EU Horizon 2020 programme, and to innovators from all parts of the world who establish their activities in Europe.

 In June 2018 the European Council invited the Commission to launch a new pilot initiative on breakthrough innovation, still within Horizon 2020.
 In response, the EIC Enhanced Pilot 2019-2020 was launched and features: